MotionbyLearning/PyDePSI/examples/scripts/README.md

 # Example script for PyDePSI

 This folder contains scripts to run PyDePSI on SLURM infrastructures.
 One needs to modify `exec_python.slurm` to specify 1) a conda environment with PyDePSI and 2) the desired Python script.
-The the command can be used to execute the specified script:
+The command can be used to execute the specified script:

 ```bash
 sbatch exec_python.slurm